mikakrooswijk/cordova-mongodb-storage/README.md

 `collection` the collection that is to be queried <br>
 `document` a JSON object that is to be inserted into the database. <br>

-`returns` A promsie that resolves to a JSONArray containing the inserted document, false if the insert failed.
+`returns` A promise that resolves to a JSONArray containing the inserted document, false if the insert failed.

 #### Example usage: